ilVecc/ariadne_plotting/README.md

 An additional `-d` will launch the dashboard in debug mode.

+### APIs
+The dashboard completely relies on minimal APIs in order to transform the system and the orbits to more Python-friendly data structures.
+We provide two simple examples of the workflow in the `trajectory_plotter.py` and `automaton_plotter.py` files.

 ## Project for Discrete Hybrid Systems exam @ University of Verona